michaelangelohanson16-cyber/Hot-Cold-Neural-Split-OpenInfer2/README.md

 read from the base model's own HF config at split time, not hardcoded — `--base` accepts any 4096-hidden Llama/Mistral-family model.

-## What's real here, and what isn't yet

-**Correctness rigor that's actually been exercised:** the dReLU double- activation handling is done identically and correctly in both `profiler.py` and `predictor.py`'s data collector — the same non-obvious fix applied consistently in two places, not just once.
-A latent bug in the gated-FFN activation (`gate · silu(gate) · up` instead of `silu(gate) · up`) was caught before the engine ever ran in production.

-**What hasn't been validated:** this has never been run end-to-end — no profile has been generated, no split produced, no predictor trained, no tok/s measured, anywhere.
-Everything above is a description of a coherently-designed pipeline, not a benchmarked result.

-**The likely actual bottleneck, if you run this:** `ColdWeightStore. read_neurons()` fetches and dequantizes cold neurons one at a time in a Python loop.
-PowerInfer's real throughput advantage comes substantially from hand-written C++/CUDA sparse kernels, not just the hot/cold algorithm — this is pure PyTorch, and that per-neuron Python loop is where I'd expect a real implementation to actually lose to PowerInfer's numbers, independent of whether the splitting logic itself is correct.

 ## Running it